DataDog/datadog-ci/src/commands/gate/README.md

 ```

 - `--scope` is an array of key value pairs of the form `key:value`.
 This parameter sets additional scope when retrieving matching rules.
 Only the rules matching the scope provided will be evaluated.
 - `--tags` is an array of key value pairs of the form `key:value`.
-This parameter sets global tags applied to all results.
+This parameter sets global tags that are applied to all results.
 The upload process merges the tags passed on the command line with the tags in the `DD_TAGS` environment variable.
 If a key appears in both `--tags` and `DD_TAGS`, the value in `DD_TAGS` takes precedence.
-- `--dry-run` (default: `false`): runs the command without the final evaluation step.
+- `--dry-run` runs the command without the final evaluation step.
 All other checks are performed.
+The default value is `false`.
-- `--fail-if-unavailable` (default: `false`): fails the command if there is unavailability on the Datadog side.
+- `--fail-if-unavailable` fails the command if Datadog is unavailable.
+The default value is `false`.
-- `--fail-on-empty` (default: `false`): fails the command if no matching rules were found in Datadog.
+- `--fail-on-empty` fails the command if no matching rules are found in Datadog.
+The default value is `false`.

 ### Environment variables

-Additionally, you may configure the `gate` command with environment variables:
+Additionally, you can configure the `gate` command with the following environment variables:

-- `DATADOG_API_KEY` or `DD_API_KEY` (**required**): API key used to authenticate the requests.
+- `DATADOG_API_KEY` or `DD_API_KEY` (**required**): The API key used to authenticate the requests.
-- `DATADOG_APP_KEY` (**required**): APP key used to authenticate the requests.
+- `DATADOG_APP_KEY` (**required**): The application key used to authenticate the requests.
-- `DD_TAGS`: Set global tags applied to all spans.
+- `DD_TAGS`: Sets global tags applied to all spans.
 The format must be `key1:value1,key2:value2`.
 The upload process merges the tags passed on the command line with the tags in the `--tags` parameter.
 If a key appears in both `--tags` and `DD_TAGS`, the value in `DD_TAGS` takes precedence.
-- `DATADOG_SITE`: choose your Datadog site, for example, datadoghq.com or datadoghq.eu.
+- `DATADOG_SITE`: Your Datadog site, for example, datadoghq.com or datadoghq.eu.

 ### Optional dependencies